canonical/notary/.github/pull_request_template.md

 - [ ] I have added tests that validate the behaviour of the software
 - [ ] I validated that new and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
-- [ ] I have bumped the version of the library